Dragon Squad: Plot

 Petros is the only operative left.
-Lok posing as a taxi driver drives Ho and Yu Ching away to a mall where Yu Ching is to deliver the microfilm to Panther Duen.
-Lok tries to keep Petros off Ho's back but Lok is stabbed with a screw and is seemingly killed.
-Ho is then pistol whipped by Petros and meets back with Yu Ching.
-Petros decides to deliver the microfilm to Panther.
-In the cinema, from there Panther takes Petros hostage with a silenced pistol and kill him, but Petros disarms Panther and kills him.
+Lok posing as a taxi driver drives Ho and Yu Ching away to a mall where Yu Ching is to deliver the microfilm to Tiger.
+Lok tries to keep Petros off Ho's back but Lok is stabbed with a corkscrew whilst tussling with Petros in a supermarket and is seemingly killed.
+Using the performing lion dance troupe as a distraction while hijacking Lok's radio, Ho is pistol whipped by Petros and Petros meets back with Yu Ching.
+Petros decides to deliver the microfilm to Tiger himself.
+In the cinema, Tiger takes Petros hostage with a silenced pistol and taunts Petros with an empty box but Petros, having fallen in love with Yu Ching, was enraged with the way Tiger was talking about Yu Ching, disarms Tiger and kills him.

-Petros then attempts to leave with Yu Ching, only to find Ho who has regained conscious waiting to ambush him.
-Petros attempts to shoot Ho from a high deck, only to be shot 2 times in the back by Lok who survived the screw stab.
-Still wounded Lok tells Ho to go after Petros.
+Petros then attempts to leave with Yu Ching, only to spot Ho who has regained conscious waiting to ambush him.
+Petros attempts to shoot Ho from a high deck, only to be shot in the back by Lok who survived the stabbing and was instead retaliated by Petros who shot Lok twice before fleeing.
+Lok tells Ho to go after Petros.
 Ho and Petros then engage in a gunfight where both men shoot each other in the same laundry room at the beginning until their guns are empty.
-Ho is heavily wounded in a narrow shootout with Petros but manages to shoot him dead and discovers the microfilm was hidden in Yu Ching's toy doll all along.
+Ho is heavily wounded in a narrow shootout with Petros but manages to shoot him dead and discovers the microfilm was hidden in Yu Ching's toy doll that she gave to Petros all along.

 Lok, Ho, Kong, Jie and Jun who have all apparently healed arrive at the same bar and fire all their pistols at the same time at the screen.

 Cast

+Filming Locations

+Man Mo Temple - Fight sequence between Wang Sun-Ho and Petros Angelo filmed at one of Hong Kong's oldest temples.